Elehuris Montero Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.85).
+- The Braves' 3.78 team ERA ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to rank 13th in baseball in home runs surrendered (74 total, 1.1 per game).
+- Braves pitchers combine to give up 75 total home runs at a rate of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.